Off Track: Plot

-The next day Brother Bing tells Lui to settle with Bad Breath and that he will pay for the car blown up by Lui but Lui would have to give Joe to Bad Breath for beating up his henchmen while saving Ann.
-Lui is reluctant to do so since Joe saved his sister.
-Bull and his henchmen beat up and capture Joe and allows him to be beaten by Bad Breath and his gang before Ann and Katy arrive and bring him back home and Ann take care of his wounds after Katy leaves.
-Ann leaves after berating him for being afraid of his brother.
+The next day Brother Bing tells Lui to settle things with Bad Breath and that he will pay for the car blown up by Lui but Lui would have to give Joe to Bad Breath for beating up his henchmen while saving Ann.
+Lui is reluctant to do so since Joe saved his sister but complies.
+Bull and his henchmen beat up and capture Joe and allow him to be beaten by Bad Breath and his gang before Ann and Katy arrive and bring him back home.
+Ann takes care of his wounds after Katy leaves but berates him for being afraid of his brother.
 Joe then chases after her and they later make love.
 The next morning, Katy arrives and warns Ann that her brother may find out of her relationship with Joe.
-Right when Katy leaves, Lui arrives with Bull and his other underling, Fat Dog and Lui slaps Katy when she gets into the way.
+Right when Katy leaves, Lui arrives with Bull and his other underling, Fat Dog, and Lui slaps Katy when she gets into the way.
 Lui then matches into Joe's apartment and attacks Joe before Joe's colleagues and the police led by Lui's father arrive.
 Lui leaves after Joe refuses to press charges on Lui and Ann is upset at his brother for his actions.
-However, when her father scold Lui, she also blames his father for often berating her brother and becoming what he is now.
+However, when her father scolds Lui, she also blames his father for often berating her brother and becoming what he is now.
 Katy also leaves Lui being tired of his cold treatment.

 Meanwhile, Chang-pau meets up Lui in a restaurant to settle their previous score and turns into a heated argument before Joe arrives and proposes another race with Lui.
 Lui agrees to race for HK$500,000 and warns Joe not to touch his sister.
 Lui's father then arrives and scolds him to quit his lifestyle as his girlfriend and sister are both unhappy with him and criminal record is very messy.

-The next day while Lui was executing a drug deal for Brother Bing, his father notices him and results in car chase where Lui's father eventually dies from a collision, with his dying words that asking his son when will he grow up and know his mistakes.
+The next day while Lui was executing a drug deal for Brother Bing, his father notices him, resulting in a car chase where Lui's father eventually dies from a crash.
+With his dying words, his father asks Lui when will he grow up and own his mistakes.
 After reuniting with his sister and girlfriend at his father's funeral, he tells Brother Bing he wants to quit the triads but Bing dissuades him.
 Joe also meets up with Ann and express his love for her, but Ann says she worries her brother will kill him but Joe kisses her and tells her be will stop racing for good after his race with Lui.